by: Thomas Young

 One of the biggest mistakes made by business leaders is thinking their website strategy or design is complete and does not need ongoing attention after the site goes live.
-You may not need to overhaul web strategy in each web marketing meeting, but you do need to react to the data from your web stats and constantly be finding ways to improve results and modify the strategy.
+You may not need to overhaul web strategy in each strategic digital marketing meeting, but you do need to react to the data from your web stats and constantly be finding ways to improve results and modify the strategy.
 These strategy modification efforts are key to increasing website traffic and maximizing conversion rates.

 How Often to Update the Home Page and Key Taglines